sabitertan/BlazorBarcodeScanner/README.md

 #### OnCodeReceived
 The library raises a custom event, whenever the barcode scanner sucessfully decoded a value from video stream.
 You can attach to that event using the component's Blazor `EventCallback` named `OnCodeReceived`.

-**Note**: Accessing `BlazorBarcodeScanner.ZXing.JS.JsInteropClass.BarcodeReceived` directly is discuraged and will be removed in the future.
+**Note**: Accessing `BlazorBarcodeScanner.ZXing.JS.JsInteropClass.BarcodeReceived` directly is discouraged and will be removed in the future.
 See the corresponding fragments in the code blocks below:
 ```html
 <BlazorBarcodeScanner.ZXing.JS.BarcodeReader
     ...